 Of important note, Sister Bay - Ephraim is also a town of artists.
 Sister Bay - Ephraim has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sister Bay - Ephraim’s character.

-Telecommuters are a relatively large percentage of the workforce: 22.67% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sister Bay - Ephraim telecommute to their jobs.
+Overall, about 22.67% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sister Bay - Ephraim is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Sister Bay - Ephraim’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Being a small town, Sister Bay - Ephraim does not have a public transit system used by locals to get to and from work.
+Sister Bay - Ephraim is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you like to read, write and learn?
 If you move to Sister Bay - Ephraim, you'll likely find that many of your neighbors like to as well.
 Sister Bay - Ephraim is one of the more educated communities in America, with a full 52.23% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.